Burwood/terraform-provider-burwoodportal/docs/resources/burwoodportal_projects.md

 - `paidbillingaccount` (String) The project GCP billing account ID.
 WARNING!
 This will change the project's billing account in GCP!
 - `primarycontactemail` (String) The project primary contact email address.
 - `projectname` (String) Project name  as shown in the portal.
-- `recurringbudget` (Boolean) Boolean.
+- `recurringbudget` (Boolean) Default: false.
 Whether project budgets should recur on a monthly basis.

 ### Read-Only